dsaffo/mirror/README.md

 # Smart Mirror

-This is my personal take on an android based smart mirror moffied from maxbbraun here:https://github.com/maxbbraun/mirror
+This is my personal take on an android based smart mirror modified from maxbbraun here:https://github.com/maxbbraun/mirror

 # Features
   - Weather